sjwsl/Cryptography1/Notes/Cryptography.md

 ### Advanced Encryption Standard

 Advanced Encryption Standard (AES) is the first (and only) publicly accessible cipher approved by the National Security Agency (NSA) for top secret information when used in an NSA approved cryptographic module.

+AES is based on a design principle known as a [substitution–permutation network](https://en.wikipedia.org/wiki/Substitution–permutation_networ), and is efficient in both software and hardware.
+Unlike its predecessor DES, AES does not use a Feistel network.

+Key sizes: 128, 192, 256 bits.
+Block size: 128 bits

+**High-level description of the algorithm**

 1. **KeyExpansion** — round keys are derived from the cipher key using Rijndael's key schedule.
 AES requires a separate 128-bit round key block for each round plus one more.
 2. **Initial round key addition:**